semgrep/semgrep-docs/docs/experiments/multiple-focus-metavariables.md

 ## Set union

-Include `focus-metavariable` with more metavariables directly under the `patterns` key to match these metavariables regardless of their position in code.
+For example, there is a pattern that is binding several metavariables.
+You want to produce matches focused on two or more of these metavariables.
+If you specify a list of metavariables under `focus-metavariable`, each focused metavariable matches the code independently of the others.

 For example, there is a pattern that is binding several metavariables.
 You want to produce matches focused on two or more of these metavariables.
 If you specify a list of metavariables under `focus-metavariable`, each focused metavariable matches code independently of the others.